hq6/GdbShellPipe/README.md

 Note that the native gdb `shell` command already handles shell pipelines which do not involve internal gdb commands.
 This extension is intended for the case where the **first** command in the pipeline is a gdb internal command.
+If the first command in the pipeline is a valid gdb command as well as a valid external command, it will be interpreted as the former rather than the latter.